alchemyplatform/aa-sdk/site/smart-accounts/accounts/choosing-a-smart-account.md

 [Light Account](/smart-accounts/accounts/light-account) is a secure, audited, gas-optimized, ERC-4337 compatible smart account implementation.
 It comes equipped with features like owner transfers, [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) message signing, and batched transactions.
 It's also [open source](https://github.com/alchemyplatform/light-account)!

-For most applications, we recommend using the Light Account.
+For most applications, we recommend using Light Account.
 It is [deployed](/smart-accounts/accounts/deployment-addresses) on Ethereum, Optimism, Arbitrum, Polygon, Base, and the respective testnets.

 ## Modular Account (coming soon)